The Truth About Cardio for Golf

-Golf is slow walking with lots of breaks, decision making, and golf shots.
+If golf is slow walking with lots of breaks, decision making, and golf shots, then why do some individuals put such an emphasis on cardio for golf?

 Physical conditioning has minimal effect on short game and putting potential as the motion used when playing these shots does not require significant levels of mobility, power, or balance compared to the long game.
 These physical qualities, especially power, which is necessary to generate desirable levels of club head speed play a very important role in a golfer’s potential in the long game.
 Contrary to what you might think or hear, “ball striking” is the biggest separator of golf playing level, and speed is a big separator in “ball striking” potential.